Comment directives

 Dim Text As String

-The directive affects all code between the BEGIN and the END directive.
+The directive affects all code starting with BEGIN up to the next '$END.
 In this case, MyVariable and Text are not reported dead.

-You can nest multiple BEGIN...END blocks.
+You may nest multiple BEGIN...END blocks.
 You may also omit the END directive.
-In that case, the block ends at end-of-file.
+In that case, the block continues up to end-of-file.

 To hide problems in an entire file, regardless of which line they affect, use the IN_THIS_FILE scope.
 You can put this keyword anywhere in the file to make a directive apply to all lines in the file, also lines before the directive.
-It is especially useful to hide problems at the start of the file when you want to use that area for a module header comment block and not for a directive.
+IN_THIS_FILE is useful when you need to hide problems at the start of a file, but that area is reserved for comment block and a directive would not look good there.

 Precedence